 High-tech innovations are constantly changing the way you do business.
 To be successful in your practice, it’s important that you make continuous improvements in the services you provide to your patients, including upgrades to technology in your business.

 Technology is not a one-size-fits-all option.
-Additionally, while some upgrades are simple and easy decisions, others, such as investing in new equipment, have financial and other long-lasting effects that require a good deal of forethought.
+Additionally, while some upgrades are simple and easy decisions, others such as investing in new equipment, have financial and other long-lasting effects that require a good deal of consideration.
 So, asking yourself the right questions and then being equipped with some basic do’s and don’ts, can help guide you into making the right technology upgrades for your practice.

 Let’s take a look at a list of questions to ask yourself before introducing high-tech equipment: